QUOTES-What people in Hong Kong say about Apple Daily | Politics

 WONG, 52, FORMER LEGAL PROFESSIONAL "You can disagree with what it says, but you can't oppress it.

-"Hong Kong's freedom of speech and freedom of the press are facing huge restrictions.
+"Hong Kong's freedom of speech and freedom of the press is facing huge restrictions.
 As a Hong Konger, I feel very sad."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)